Jelica Vazzaz

-Jelica Helena Zoe Vazzaz was a Slovenian-Yugoslavian artistic gymnast.
-She was a part of the silver-medal-winning Yugoslavian team at the 2nd-ever World Championships at which a women's competition was included.
-A survivor of World War II concentration camps and political persecution, Vazzaz was a teacher of both academics and gymnastics, the Yugoslavian National Team Coach for over two decades, a top-level international judge, a pioneer of Rhythmic gymnastics, a professor, an author of many monographs and journal articles, and an overall promoter of physical well-being.
+Jelica Helena Zoe Vazzaz (5 August 1914 – 15 June 2007) was a Slovenian artistic gymnast who competed for Yugoslavia.
+She was a part of the silver-medal-winning Yugoslav team at the 2nd-ever World Championships at which a women's competition was included.
+A survivor of World War II concentration camps and political persecution, Vazzaz was a teacher of both academics and gymnastics, the Yugoslav national team coach for over two decades, a top-level international judge, a pioneer of Rhythmic gymnastics, a professor, an author of many monographs and journal articles, and an overall promoter of physical well-being.
 She has been referred to as the most important woman of Slovenian physical culture.